 Good for rainy days

 Proceeding south from the trailhead, one reaches the turnoff to Big Lake lookout in half a mile.
 The side trip up Big Lake Knoll is worth the effort as it presents the only steep grades of the hike, passes through a grove of aspens of considerable size and offers some nice long views toward Mt.
 Baldy from the tower stairs.
-Back on the main trail, in another mile one arrives at Spillman Spring where a series of hand hewn troughs forms a sort of flume that carries the flow from the spring to nowhere, really.
-This area was logged many times over so no old growth forest remains but a few second growth trees, primarily firs, along this section of trail are reaching maturity and respectable size.
+Back on the main trail, in another mile, one arrives at Spillman Spring where a series of hand hewn troughs forms a sort of flume that carries the flow from the spring to nowhere, really.
+No old-growth forest remains because this area was logged many times over, but a few second growth trees, primarily firs, along this section of trail are reaching maturity and respectable size.
 Three miles from its beginning the trail passes Indian Spring.
-If cattle were not allowed to tramp around at will, the site would probably be quite attractive; but in fact, except during the wettest seasons, water rarely shows here and it's identifiable only by the taller and greener grass.
-In another mile the trail joins the abandoned rail bed and turns back north for about three miles.
+If cattle were not allowed to tramp around at will, the site would probably be quite attractive, but, except during the wettest seasons, water rarely shows here.
+It's identifiable only by the taller and greener grass.
+The trail joins the abandoned rail bed and turns back north for about three miles in another mile.
 Midway along this section a connector trail branches left to West Fork Trail.
-If shuttling between trailheads is possible, one can combine Indian Spring, West Fork and Thompson Trails into a single 11-mile hike that progresses through increasingly lovely terrain ending on the bank of a mountain stream in a drop-dead gorgeous valley.
+If shuttling between trailheads is possible, one can combine Indian Spring, West Fork, and Thompson Trails into a single 11-mile hike that progresses through increasingly lovely terrain ending on the bank of a mountain stream, a drop-dead gorgeous valley.

 Check out the Official Route and Triplogs.